dwags618/CityChamp/README.md

 Requirements
 Node JS >= 4 https://nodejs.org/en/

-Usage
 Run "npm install" inside the client and server directories to install all dependencies.

-Available Commands
-Command	Description
-npm start	Concurrently starts dev server on port 3000.
+Run "npm start" to start dev server on port 3000.